EdinCitaku/TerminalMuseum/README.md

 Add a unique Museum-like experience to your Terminal!

-TerminalMuseum is a Python library that displays a random piece of classical art onto your Terminal.
+TerminalMuseum is a CLI tool that displays a random piece of classical art onto your Terminal.

 ## Installation